swsnr/rescue-image/README.md

 `mkosi` can also sign the image by itself, using `sbsigntools`.
 For this you need to set `SecureBootKey=` and `SecureBootCertificate=`, e.g in `mkosi.local.conf`.

-### Customization

-By default, the image builds for the same distribution as the host, i.e. if you're running an Arch system it build an Arch image.
-You can customize this by setting the `Distribution` key in `mkosi.local.conf`.

-You can put additional options for `mkosi` into `mkosi.local.conf` which is ignored by git.
-You can also fork the repository and freely adapt the configuration to your own needs.

-Refer to `mkosi(1)` for more information.

 ## License

 Copyright Sebastian Wiesner <sebastian@swsnr.de>